 How We Evaluated the Owlet Smart Sock

-After the big fight scene over who got to test the Owlet, one lucky Safewise safety expert took it home and tried it out on his daughter.
-While Scott and his wee one figured everything out, the rest of us got to work researching everything we could find about the Owlet Smart Sock.
+While Scott started testing the product out with his daughter, the rest of us got to work researching everything we could find about the Owlet Smart Sock.
 We looked at the history of the product (we tested the Smart Sock 2.0), the pricing, customer feedback, and expert reviews.
 I also conducted an interview with parents who relied on the sock for the life of their infant.
 You can find more details about how we review products on our methodology page.

 When my kids were babies, I hovered obsessively over their cradles looking for signs of life.
 It may sound morbid, but I’ve never met a parent who didn’t do the same thing at least once.
 Let’s face it—when you become a parent, those wee ones take over.
 And you want to do everything you can to make sure they stay in charge for a long, long time.